Posted: May 20, 2019|

 Although you can tell if you will have a large or tiny furry friend in the future by looking at your puppy paws, it is NOT a foolproof indicator.

 To begin with, some large dogs, such as collies tend to have smaller feet as compared to other dogs their size.
-Similarly, some small dogs, such as bulldogs have larger feet than other dogs their size.
+Similarly, some small breed dogs, such as bulldogs or terriers have larger feet than other dogs their size.
+A lot depends upon the breed.
+Giant breed dogs like great danes will vary greatly in growth curves, while small breeds like chihuahuas may be relatively consistent.The bottom line is that predicting adult size by puppy paws is far more accurate for smaller breed purebred dogs than for larger breed mixed breeds.

 Mixed breeds produce varied size

-It can be difficult to guess a puppy’s adult size if his parents are unknown or the mixed breeds of his parents are unknown.
+It can be difficult to guess a puppy’s adult size if his parents are unknown or the mixed breeds of his parents are unknown or the mixed breeds of his parents are unknown.
 This is likely to happen if you adopt a mixed puppy from a local shelter.
+If you breed puppies, then you will have a much better idea of future growth, as they will likely follow their parents.

 In this case, the canine DNA testing services available online may prove helpful.
-These tests do not cost too much and can help you determine the breed most of your dog’s physical traits are likely to develop from.
+These tests do not cost too much and can help you determine the breed and most of your dog’s physical traits that can be tied to that breed.
 They can also help you determine the breeds belonging to your dog’s bloodline with traits that are unlikely to show if they are not dominant.

 Once you find out where most of your puppy’s bloodline comes from, you can predict his adult size by considering the average weight and height range for the specific breed.

-If the puppy paws are large and the breed he belongs to is a large breed, it is needless to say that he will grow into a large adult.
+If the puppy paws are large and the breed he belongs to is a big dog breed, it is needless to say that he will grow into a large adult.

 The 16 weeks mark

 A simple way to predict your puppy’s size is by doubling his size once he is 16 weeks old.
-The 16 weeks times 2 formula should be a good indicator of the fully grown size of your puppy.
+The 16 weeks times 2 formula should be a good estimate of the fully grown size of your puppy.
 Although there is no science behind this rule of thumb, it seems to work most, if not all the times.
+Full growth depends upon all the factors we've talked about, but generally, puppies stop growing around 18 months old.

 Other reliable indicators